Tripplenut/Learning-Cpp/Chapter4/README.md

 ## Section 4 (Assignment Operators)

 This section is about assignment operators and how you can assign values to variables and objects.
 It is the same as in java, you can't assign expressions to a value, you cant assign a value to a number, and it goes over other ways to initilize variables like var1 = var2 = var3 with var3 being some type of prim data type or object.
 There is also a really convenient way to make a while loop condition easier to understand.
 Check the file for that.

+## Section 5 (Increment and Decrement Operators)

+This section is about easy and conviencte ways to increase and decrease the values of ints, longs, floats, and doubles.
+It is just the ++ and -- operand.
+I picked this one up in java but incase you somehow forgot it pick it up or if by some chance your a random person reading this defininetly pick this one up.